What is an overdraft?

-Courtesy Pay is TDECU’s overdraft protection service for checking accounts that covers payment for checks, debit or ATM card transactions, or ACH transactions if your account becomes overdrawn.
+Courtesy Pay is TDECU’s overdraft protection service* for checking accounts for the payment of checks, electronic transfers, telephone transfers, preauthorized payments from Bill Pay, recurring debit card transactions, and ACH drafts and debits if your account becomes overdrawn.
 This optional service offers an added layer of security for accidental overdrafts or inadvertent errors that you might experience from time to time.

 How does Courtesy Pay work?

-If you choose to not opt in to Courtesy Pay, and your account is not set up with other overdraft protection services (such as automatic transfers from savings, or a Cash $tash line of credit), then transactions on insufficient funds for these types of transactions will be declined at the point-of-sale.
+If you choose to not enroll into Courtesy Pay, and your account is not set up with other overdraft protection services (such as automatic transfers from savings, or a Cash $tash line of credit), then transactions on insufficient funds will be declined at the point-of-sale.

 - Up to $200 on Second Chance Checking accounts

 - Up to $600 on Classic Checking accounts

 - Up to $800 on High-Yield Checking accounts